eimajtrebor/azure-cli/doc/authoring_tests.md

 ### Test Run Frequency

-Recorded tests are run on TravisCI as part of all pull request validations.
+Recorded tests are run on ADO as part of all pull request validations.
 Therefore it is important to keep the recordings up-to-date, and to ensure that they can be re-recorded.

-Live tests run nightly in a separate system and are not tied to pull requests.
+Live tests run nightly in a separate system and are not tied to pull requests.(Now deprecated)

 ## Troubleshooting Test Issues